 What is my industry code?

-If you have income from self-employment or you’re a small-business owner, you need to enter a six-digit industry code in your tax return.
-The industry code represents your main business activity.
+- If you have income from self-employment or if you own a small business, you need to enter a six-digit industry code in your tax return.

 - CRA’s NETFILE service will reject your tax return if you use an incorrect or outdated code.

 - Choose a code that best matches your main business activity.